drschwabe/stackfire/README.md

-# Command Stack
+# Stack

-Command Stack is a simple router intended for internal routing of application state (and not for http requests or browser pushState).
+Stack is a command driven middleware stack intended for internal routing of application state (and not for http requests or browser pushState).

+Commands are simply regex strings ala Express routes (ex: '/my/command').

-The idea is to enforce a familiar route driven, synchronous control flow to your application to ensure consistent handling of state.
+The idea is to expose a set of commands (ie: routes) your application is built around to enforce a familiar route driven, synchronous control flow & ensure consistent handling of state.

 Asynchronous functions are accommodated with standard callback pattern and modularity encouraged via middleware.

 ## Install
 ```
-npm install --save command-stack
+npm install --save stack
 ```

 ## Usage
 ```
-var cs = require('command-stack')
+var stack = require('stack')

-cs.listen('/', function(state, next) {
+stack.on('/', (state, next) => {
    //functionality here
    next(null, state)
 })
 ```

-The route definition above itself is middleware, we simply listen for the desired route and call next()
+The command definition above itself is middleware, we simply listen for the desired route and call next()

 And when you are ready to invoke the route:

 ```
-cs.fire('/', state, function(err, newState) {
+stack.fire('/', (err, newState) => {
   //any function listening for the given route will do it's thing...
   //each listener function is fired in the order it was defined.
   //the callback from fire receives the final result after all listener functions have completed